ozgurakbaba/ozgurakbaba/README.md

 ### Hey there 👋

-I'm Ozgur, an experienced front end engineer who is passionate about UI/UX development and technical SEO.
+I'm Ozgur, an experienced frontend engineer who is passionate about UI/UX development and technical SEO.
 I love building and experimenting with consumer-facing digital products and services which are meaningful, user-centric, fast and scalable!

 * HTML, CSS, JavaScript, React, Next.js, .NET (C#, VB), SQL (MySQL, MsSQL), Node.js, Express and MongoDB 👨‍💻